100498226-gif/Arcana_OverlayApp/README.md

 # Arcana — Desktop Overlay App

 A macOS desktop overlay for Arcana, built with Electron.
-It wraps the exact same frontend (`Arcanaaiuiuxdesign`) in a native macOS window — no duplicate code, no separate design.
+It wraps the exact same frontend (`Arcana_frontend`) in a native macOS window — no duplicate code, no separate design.

 The overlay lives in the macOS menu bar and can be toggled instantly from any application, without switching windows or opening a browser.